 No Coward Soldiers: Black Cultural Politics in Postwar America

 In a vibrant and passionate exploration of the twentieth-century civil rights and black power eras in American history, Martin uses cultural politics as a lens through which to understand the African-American freedom struggle.
 In the transformative postwar period, the intersection between culture and politics became increasingly central to the African-American fight for equality.
 In freedom songs, in the exuberance of an Aretha Franklin concert, in Faith Ringgold’s exploration of race and sexuality, the personal and social became the political.

 Challenging the boundaries of slavery ultimately brought on the Civil War and the unexpected, immediate emancipation of slaves long before it could have been achieved in any other way.
 This imaginative and fascinating book puts slavery into a new light and underscores anew the desperate human tragedy lying at the very heart of the American story.

 The Forgotten Fifth: African Americans in the Age of Revolution

-As the United States gained independence, a full fifth of the country’s population was African American.
-The experiences of these men and women have been largely ignored in the accounts of the colonies’ glorious quest for freedom.
-In this compact volume, Gary B. Nash reorients our understanding of early America, and reveals the perilous choices of the founding fathers that shaped the nation’s future.
-The Forgotten Fifth is a powerful story of the nation’s multiple, and painful, paths to freedom.
+As the U.S. gained independence, a full fifth of the country’s population was African American.
+In this compact volume, Nash reorients our understanding of early America, and reveals the perilous choices of the founding fathers that shaped the nation’s future.
+Here is a powerful story of the nation’s multiple, and painful, paths to freedom.

 The Political Worlds of Slavery and Freedom